edgedb/edgedb/docs/reference/sql_adapter.rst

 commands.

-Any Postgres-compatible client can connect to an Gel database by using the same port that is used for the Gel protocol and the :versionreplace:`database;5.0:branch` name, username, and password already used for the database.
+Any Postgres-compatible client can connect to an Gel database by using the same port that is used for the Gel protocol and the |branch| name, username, and password already used for the database.

 .. versionchanged:: 5.0